magento/devdocs/extensions/google-shopping-ads/index.md

     ![Onboarding API Key Verification](images/onboard-apikey-step1.png)

-1. Tap **Get API Key**.
-A new tab opens with [Magento Accounts](https://account.magento.com/customer/account/login) with the **Api Portal** tab open displaying the key.
+1. Click **Get API Key**.
+The [Magento Accounts](https://account.magento.com/customer/account/login) page loads, displaying the **Api Portal** tab.

 1. You may need to login with your Magento web account credentials.
 If you need to create an account, visit [here](https://account.magento.com/customer/account/login) and register.
-This account should be part of your company or business.

 1. API keys are available through the **Api Portal** tab.
-Tap  to copy your key.
+Copy the key.

     If you need to create a new key, enter a description like "Google Shopping ads" and click **Add**.
 Copy this new key.

     ![Copy or generate an API Key](images/config-api-portal.png)